-At the software level, iOS uses a security model called “application signing” to ensure only trusted apps can run on the device which in return adds an extra layer of security during virtualization.
-This is also particularly useful when using containerized applications running in a sandbox and virtual machines.
-This requires developers to sign their apps with a unique certificate issued by Apple, which will be verified by the operating system before the app can run.
+At the software level, iOS uses a security model called “application signing” to ensure that only trusted apps can run on the device, which in return adds an extra layer of security during virtualization.
+This is also particularly useful when using containerized applications running in a sandbox and on virtual machines.
+This model requires developers to sign their apps with a unique certificate issued by Apple, which will be verified by the operating system before the app can run.
 Furthermore, iOS incorporates a technology known as containers, which operate as an abstraction at the app layer.
 These containers bundle the source code and dependencies of an application together, effectively implementing virtualization.
-Each app is assigned its own container, which then creates a virtualized environment that provides the app with its own private set of resources and data (Talal et al 2019).
+Each app is assigned its own container, which then creates a virtualized environment that provides the app with its own private set of resources and data [Talal et al. 2019].

-Overall, since sandboxing and virtualization depends on software and hardware features such as isolation and resource sharing that help to improve the security and stability of the operating system, making iOS one of the secure platforms when it comes to mobile threats. iOS uses sandboxing and virtualization to improve the security and stability of the iOS operating system from attacks.
-Sandboxing achieves this by further preventing apps from being able to interfere with or access the data of other apps, while virtualization allows the operating system to run multiple instances of itself on a single device, which helps to prevent one instance from crashing and affecting the other instances.
-Below is the iOS security structure.
+Overall, sandboxing and virtualization depend on software and hardware features such as isolation and resource sharing that help to improve the security and stability of the operating system, making iOS one of the most secure platforms when it comes to mobile threats. iOS uses sandboxing and virtualization to improve the security and stability of the iOS operating system from attacks.
+Sandboxing achieves this by preventing apps from being able to interfere with or access the data of other apps, while virtualization allows the operating system to run multiple instances of itself on a single device, which helps to prevent one instance from crashing and affecting other instances.
+The figure below shows the iOS security structure.

 iOS Security Structure